Realsantosm/Realsantosm/README.md

 🌱 Polishing my Skills in **JavaScript**, **HTML** & ***CSS***.

-👨‍💻 I like to showcase my work, check it out at --angrysantos.netlify.app--
+👨‍💻 I like to showcase my work, check it out at __angrysantos.netlify.app__

 📝 I love to write technical blogs to help beginners get started!
 Check them out at above link